 Warranty claims of the buyer are initially limited to a claim for improvement, either in the form of repair or replacement delivery.
 If the seller can not remedy the defect, the buyer may demand a reduction of the remuneration (reduction) or a cancellation of the purchase contract (conversion).
 If the buyer is an entrepreneur in the sense of § 14 BGB, the warranty claims under c) are only valid if he has immediately checked the purchase item at the time of acceptance and immediately notified the defect in writing against the seller.

-The vendor will be personally present at the delivery of the furniture ordered by the freight forwarder as a rule, and inspect the furniture itself in the presence of the buyer and examine for any defect.
+The vendor will be personally present at the delivery of the furniture ordered by the freight forwarder (if possible), and inspect the furniture itself in the presence of the buyer and examine for any defect.
 On the spot, the seller and the buyer create a deficiency report, in which the actual quality of the goods is determined – free of defects or defective.
 The buyer receives a duplicate of this.
 The protocol is the basis for warranty claims If the purchaser determines deviating or later additional deficiencies, he has to make claims for warranty claims against the seller.
 In the event that the seller is not present during the event, the buyer is obligated to fill the deficiency report and to document it (with pictures), and to notify the seller of the goods within 5 working days from the date of purchase.

-The warranty does not cover damage caused by the buyer, such as damage caused by natural wear and tear, excessive heating of the rooms, intensive exposure to sunlight or artificial light, other temperature or weather influences Or improper treatment which resulted from disrespecting the manufacturer’s care instructions.
+The warranty does not cover damage caused by the buyer, such as damage caused by natural wear and tear, excessive heating of the rooms, intensive exposure to sunlight or artificial light, other temperature or weather influences or improper treatment which resulted from disrespecting the manufacturer’s care instructions.

-If, due to the statutory provisions, the seller has to pay for damage to the legal goods of the buyer caused by slight negligence, he shall be liable.
+If, due to the statutory provisions, the seller has to pay for damage to the legal goods of the buyer caused by gros negligence, he shall be liable.
 Liability exists only in the event of violation of contractual obligations (so-called cardinal obligations) and is limited to the typical damage foreseeable at the time the contract is concluded.
 This limitation does not apply to injury to life, body and health.
-Insofar as the damage is covered by an insurance policy (apart from sum insurance) taken out by the purchaser for the relevant damage event, the seller is only liable for the possible disadvantages of the purchaser, including the drawback, Higher insurance premiums, or interest disadvantages up to damage regulation by the insurance company.
+Insofar as the damage is covered by an insurance policy (apart from sum insurance) taken out by the purchaser for the relevant damage event, the seller is only liable for the possible disadvantages of the purchaser, including the drawback, higher insurance premiums, or interest disadvantages up to damage regulation by the insurance company.

 Irrespective of a fault on the part of the seller, the Seller is not liable for any liability of the seller in case of malicious concealment of a defect or product liability law.